1987 Maine Black Bears football team

 The 1987 Maine Black Bears football team was an American football team that represented the University of Maine as a member of the Yankee Conference during the 1987 NCAA Division I-AA football season.
 In their first season under head coach Tim Murphy, the Black Bears compiled a 8–4 record (6–1 against conference opponents), tied for the Yankee Conference championship, and lost to Georgia Southern in the first round of the NCAA Division I-AA Football Championship playoffs.
 Bob Wilder and Steve Violette were the team captains.

 Schedule

+After the season

+The following Black Bear was selected in the 1988 NFL Draft after the season.